MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-auto-attendant.md

 Log in to the front end server and run the following PowerShell cmdlets:

-1. Create each Cloud Auto Attendant's on-premises resource account  by running the `New-CsHybridApplicationEndpoint` cmdlet as needed (for one or more Auto Attendants), and give each one a name, sip address, and so on.
+1. Create each Cloud Auto Attendant's on-premises [resource account](/MicrosoftTeams/manage-resource-accounts.md) by running the `New-CsHybridApplicationEndpoint` cmdlet as needed (for one or more Auto Attendants), and give each one a name, sip address, and so on.
+Each auto attendant node requires a resource account.

     For the Main Auto Attendant that will have the Initial Greeting or after-hours greeting, be sure to assign the phone number using the  -LineURI option.
 This is optional if the auto attendant is a child in the hierarchy.
 Remember the hierarchy structure will be configured online, on the server we're just creating containers to arrange later.